Prerequisite Proficiency Requirements

 - "Upper-division" courses are advanced undergraduate courses typically taken during the junior and senior years of a four-year university.
 These courses are more in-depth and specialized than lower-division undergraduate courses, which are typically taken during the first two-years of undergraduate study.

-- Are courses taken at a community college typically considered equivalent courses to satisfy these requirements?
+At UC Davis, upper-division courses are indicated as 100-level courses. - Are courses taken at a community college typically considered equivalent courses to satisfy these requirements?

 - No. Most community colleges only offer courses equivalent to lower-division classes.